Wawavoun/ELEKTOR_EC-6809/README.md

 See here but in dutch or german only : http://retro.hansotten.nl/6502-sbc/elektuur-junior/elektor-junior-literature/elektor-books/

-For french version see in Elektor n°100 10/1986.
+For french version see in Elektor n°100 10/1986 here : https://github.com/Wawavoun/ELEKTOR_EC-6809/tree/main/Elektor

 ESS540 is the boot rom.